Rationale behind a BPSS, sample questions, BPSS templates, assessing people without English

 Cultural Accommodations necessary because of cultural background

 Three templates based on the above information follow this section on using BPSS with people who do not speak the English language.
 The templates can be forwarded to interested people in .docx form.
-Use the 'Contact' button on the home page.
+Use the 'Contact' button on the home page to request the templates.

 Assessing people who do not speak English